Legends of the Fall: Production

-Filming

 Scenes depicting Helena, Montana were filmed on Alexander St. and in Hotel Europe in the neighborhood of Gastown, Vancouver, Canada.

 Legends of the Fall was primarily filmed on location in Alberta and British Columbia, Canada.
 Principal photography began in mid-July 1993.
 The World War I battlefield scenes took two weeks to film and were shot near Morley, Alberta, with hundreds of locals and a few Canadian Forces soldiers recruited as extras.
 The Ghost River Wilderness Area in Alberta served as the filming location for the Ludlow ranch; additional outdoor scenes, as well as the funeral and cemetery scenes, were shot at the Bow River near Banff National Park.
 A historic harbour area in Vancouver called Gastown was augmented with period building facades for the Helena, Montana, street scenes.
 Hotel scenes were shot at the Hotel Europe at 43 Powell Street in Vancouver.
 Additional scenes were shot at Maple Tree Square in Gastown, Vancouver, and Ocho Rios in Saint Ann, Jamaica.
 Filming wrapped up around January 1994.

 In 2024, Edward Zwick released his memoir, Hits, Flops, and Other Illusions: My Fortysomething Years in Hollywood, in which he talked about his difficult experiences working with Brad Pitt, whom he described as volatile.
 Zwick claimed that they clashed over their visions for the film, and that Pitt was upset about the final cut.

+Both the film and the book on which it is based contain occasional Cornish language terms.
+The Ludlow family portrayed in the film is a Cornish American immigrant family.